Blasteroids/StageKitPied/README.md

 # StageKitPied
 Rock Band Stage Kit Pied is a highly configurable interface that runs on the Raspberry Pi platform.
 It sits between an xbox 360 and the Rock Band Stage Kit (released by PDP) to read the lighting cues from the Harmonix games "Rock Band 2" and "Rock Band 3", which it then uses to switch on & off LEDs in a large LED strip array.

 UPDATE 25/04/2023 : No Stage Kit?
-Well that's not a problem if you're using RB3Enhanced (https://github.com/RBEnhanced/RB3Enhanced)  To use the RB3Enhanced data please see the lights.ini section [RB3E] : Thanks go out to the RB3Enhanced devs for highlighting the relevent data they can send out over UDP.
-NOTE: If using without an actual Stage Kit then there's no need to run the program as root.
+Well that's not a problem if you're using RB3Enhanced (https://github.com/RBEnhanced/RB3Enhanced)  To be able to use the RB3Enhanced data please read the RB3Enhanced section at the bottom of this readme.
+Thanks go out to the RB3Enhanced devs for highlighting the relevent data they can send out over UDP.

 ## Examples of it in action
 [![Example 1](https://img.youtube.com/vi/fq0_RiIjsV8/0.jpg)](https://www.youtube.com/watch?v=fq0_RiIjsV8)  [![Example 2](https://img.youtube.com/vi/q-61C9YkRUw/0.jpg)](https://www.youtube.com/watch?v=q-61C9YkRUw)